 EMS mutagenesis

-The mutagen employed in the study was Ethane Methane Sulphonate (EMS: CH3-SO2-O-C2H3) obtained from HIMEDIA chemicals.
+The mutagen employed in the study was ethyl methane sulphonate (EMS: CH3-SO2-O-C2H3) obtained from HIMEDIA chemicals.
 It is the most widely used chemical mutagen and is a strong mono functional alkylating agent with molecular weight of 124.16 and density 1.206g/ml.
 The experiment was carried out at Rice Research Station, Vyttila Ernakulam (Kerala Agricultural University) in two replications with 40 seeds/treatment.
 Seeds were pre-soaked with water for durations of 0 and 10 hours at room temperature.
 Subsequently, the water was drained, and 4 ml of 0.0%, 0.5%, 1%, 1.5%, 2% and 2.5% concentrations of EMS (v/v) in water was applied at room temperature.
 The seeds were then incubated for periods of 6, 12, 18, and 24 hours in various concentrations of EMS solution.
 Subsequently the EMS treated seeds were washed in running tap water.

 Lethal dose fixation